 On Wednesday 18th June 2025, a group of villagers met - along with our new rector Canon Mark Collinson, Helen our fantastic church warden, and Holly from Ely Diocese/Heritage Fund.We have formed a committee of 8 members, to spearhead the renovations required, to make our beautiful Church useable once again.
 Situated in the heart of the village, the church has sadly been closed since 2022.The Committee have created a Facebook page, to keep the community and congregation informed on the renovation works which need to be completed, along side access to this website to post updates as and when progress is made.We value the impact our local church has on villagers - which was widely expressed when a survey was sent out, with 51 responses.Most respondents see the church as a historical and emotional centerpiece of the village.
 Most respondents said that the church was either the ‘hub’ or ‘heart’ of the village, and that it holds significant value for life events (weddings, funerals, christenings) and community gatherings.
 Over ½ of the respondents discussed the importance of the churchyard.We aim to keep everyone informed on our progress, as well as involve villagers by engaging with our local school and community groups.At present, the four main areas which need to be addressed are:a.
 Renew the drainageb.
 Address rainwater goodsc.
 Replace ceilingd.
 Re-order internally, including organ dismantle and removal during works, redecoration, appropriate kitchen, toilet, lighting and heating for wider community use.Our church has been identified and listed on the Historic England Heritage at Risk Register.
 This means we are able to apply (eventually) for funding from National Lottery Heritage Fund.The committees next steps are to compose a mission statement, and begin the process of appointing an architect, to define the scope of the works required.

 Millions of people have tried Alpha and found it a life-changing experience.
-We are starting an Alpha course in September 2025 for anyone who is curious about life, who wants to ask questions.
+A group of 18 people, both young and older have just completed our first programme.
+They are so enthusiastic about that we are starting another Alpha course on Monday 26th January 2026 for anyone who is curious about life, who wants to ask questions.
 Are you curious?
 Why not give it go?
-You can come to the taster session on Sunday 21st September at 5pm to 6:30pm at the Church Rooms, next to the One Stop shop, Park Road in Manea.
+You can come to the taster session without any commitment to come again.
 Refreshments will be provided.
-Contact someone you know in one the of Six Fen Churches or email Canon Mark on mark.6fenchurches@gmail.com for more info.
+Various people have already said they are going to come for a variety of reasons - either they want to get baptised or confirmed, or have recently had a baby which has set them off thinking about the wondrous nature of life.
+Whatever your reason, come for the first session and if you enjoy it, come back for more.
+Contact someone you know in one the of Six Fen Churches or email Canon Mark on mark@sixfenchurches.org for more info.